Learning Portuguese in the USA is probably easier than you think, and probably no more so than in Miami.

 The courses offered by the Department are:

-With the expansion of dynamic minority populations in the U.S. and the prospect of closer and more complex relationships between the U.S. and Spanish and Portuguese-speaking countries around the world, such courses will increasingly have intellectual and practical value as part of the University of Florida’s curricular opportunities.
+With the expansion of dynamic minority populations in the U.S. and the prospect of closer and more complex relationships between the U.S. and Portuguese-speaking countries around the world, such courses will increasingly have intellectual and practical value as part of the University of Florida’s curricular opportunities.

 Students study the dynamics of contemporary social, cultural, and national identity in a variety of countries, and advance the fields of literary and film criticism and theory.
 They research the writings central to our collective experience as global citizens and the linguistic structures that form the basis of all communication.
 The teaching and research expertise of their faculty reflects their commitment to FSU’s undergraduate and graduate students and to academic excellence.